metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

 ## Naming

-The name of an author should their canonical name in its original language and script.
+The name of an author should be their canonical name in its original language and script.
 A canonical name is the name that is most commonly used, i.e. their best-known name.
 Additional names, including legal name, pseudonyms, alternate spellings, transliterations, etc. should be included as aliases.

 ### Languages